 The economy and the labour market are highly diverse and complex systems.
 What is true of small firms in the manufacturing industry is almost certain to be different for small firms in the logistics, technology or financial sectors.

-Indeed, one of the points I’ll be making is that micro businesses are thriving in those industries that are bound up in intimacy, empathy and authenticity – such as social care, health care and education.
+Indeed, one of the points made is that micro businesses are thriving in those industries that are bound up in intimacy, empathy and authenticity – such as social care, health care and education.
 All sectors where scale isn’t an enabler but rather an inhibitor.

-I’ll also be talking about why micro businesses are returning to prominence in our economy.
+Why micro businesses are returning to prominence in our economy?
 Technology is part of the answer.
 But so too are shifting demographics, changing values, evolving consumer tastes and new corporate business models.

 Benedict Dellot, Associate Director, Economy, Enterprise and Manufacturing, RSA